 - Has Provision

-- we provide healthy snack and water or milk for drinks.
+- We provide a healthy snack and water or milk for drinks.
 Special dietary needs will be accommodated.
 We are nut free and cater for children with various allergies already including, nut and egg as well as children following vegan and vegetarian diets.

 - Immediate vacancies